 Subsidies for parents

 - The Australian Government’s Child Care Subsidy assists families with the cost of childcare.
 Parents and carers enrolling a child in long day care and family day care services may be eligible to claim the Child Care Subsidy and Additional Child Care Subsidy.

 - The Start Strong program for both community preschools and long day care supports preschool education for all children in NSW.
 It is designed to make preschool more affordabile for families and ensure all children aged three and above have access to 600 hours of quality early childhood education in the year before school.
-Under this program, community preschools are required to ensure that affordability is not a barrier for families with young children.

 - Payments for families who require help with the cost of using an early education and care service or with raising a child should visit Services Australia for more information.